anchitaaghag/Codon-Optimization-for-Biopharming/Create_Custom_Codon_Usage/Kazuza_Codon_Usage_Data/Using_Command_Line_to_Process_Kazuza_CU.md

 cat Kazuza_CU_for_each_CDS_Format.txt
 ```

-(Optinal) The output of the command above:
+(Optional) The output of the command above:

 ```
 >LOCUS#CDS---ACCESSION---nt---nt---PID(length)---organism---title---descriptions for the CDS